 Figure Out How Much You Owe

-The first step to paying off your credit card debt is to figure out how much debt you have since sometimes you may underestimate how much you truly owe.
+The first step to paying off your credit card debt is figuring out exactly how much debt you have.

-Make a list of all your credit card balances and loans, along with the minimum monthly payment and APR for each.
+Make a list of all your credit card balances and loans, along with the minimum monthly payment and annual percentage rate (APR) for each.
 If you're not sure how many cards you have open, you can check your credit report for free to find out.
 Your credit report will list your credit card accounts with the most recently reported balances and contact information for those accounts.
 You can check your bank or credit card issuer to get the most up-to-date information.

-Next, make a list of all the non-credit card bills you have to pay each month, such as your rent or mortgage, auto or student loans, utilities, phone bill, groceries, child care, gas, etc. Add the tallies from the two lists (your credit card bills and your monthly living costs) together to get your minimum monthly expenses.
+Next, make a list of all the non-credit card bills you have to pay each month, such as your rent or mortgage, auto or student loans, utilities, phone bill, groceries, child care, gas and so on.
+Add the tallies from the two lists (your credit card bills and your monthly living costs) together to get your minimum monthly expenses.

 Now, compare that total with your monthly net income or take-home pay.
 Ideally, your income should be more than your total monthly expenses.
 If you have money left over, decide how much extra you're willing to put aside to pay down your debt.

 At this point, you're ready to decide which strategy is best for you to pay off your credit card debt.
 The following approaches will depend on the seriousness of your credit debt, along with your ability to handle the payments.
-Every situation and person are different, so what works for someone else may not work best for you.
-Knowing your options can help you decide the best approach for you:
+Every situation is different, so what works for someone else may not work best for you.
+Knowing your options can help you decide the best approach for you.

-For this method, focus on paying off the card with the highest annual percentage rate (APR) first.
-Make minimum payments on all your other credit cards and put the extra money toward paying down that high-interest card.
-Once that card is paid off, take the money that you used to spend paying down the first card, and apply it to the card with the next-highest APR, while still paying the minimum on your other cards.
+For this method, focus on paying off the card with the highest APR first.
+Make minimum payments on all your other credit cards and put the extra money toward paying down that high interest card.
+Once that card is paid off, take the money that you used to pay down the first card and apply it to the card with the next highest APR, while still paying the minimum on your other cards.

-This approach can reduce the total amount you'll pay in the long-term by reducing the amount of interest you accrue.
+This approach can reduce the total amount you'll pay in the long term by reducing the amount of interest you accrue.
 If the card with the highest APR also has a high balance, it can take a long time before you pay off the first credit card.
-However, as you pay off each credit card and apply the old payments to new cards, your credit card payoff will accelerate.
+However, as you pay off each credit card and apply the old payments to your other cards, your credit card payoff will accelerate.

 The Debt Snowball Approach